kazaprasanth/Kazaprasanth/README.md

 ## Hi there 👋 Introducing Myself

+Welcome to My Portfolio:

+My pronouns are: His/He/Him.
 Hello, I am Prasanth Kaza with expertise in Artificial Intelligence, Machine Learning, Deep Learning, Generative AI, Large Language Models, Python.

-**#Projects **

-Welcome to My Portfolio:
-Where I showcase my Projects :
+I'm open for Freelance gigs and contract based opportunities.
+I'm looking to collaborate and create some content to share within the github community.